speleolontra/daikin_residential_altherma/readme.md

 Home Assistant Integration for Daikin Altherma 3 Heat Pump (natively for models BRP069A78 but users have good experience also for BRP069A62 and BRP069A61 despite they have not been tested).

-This integration can coexist with the [daiking_residential] integration (https://github.com/rospogrigio/daikin_residential).
+This integration can coexist with the [daikin_residential] integration (https://github.com/rospogrigio/daikin_residential).

 This integration is maintained by [@speleolontra](https://github.com/speleolontra) and [@jwillemsen](https://github.com/jwillemsen).